RJAIN-27/SlackBot-CSC510/Bot.md

 ```
 ##### Refinement in Use Case 1:
 The precondition for this use case has been changed from user requiring a LIBRA token to User needing a valid slack authorization.
 Another alternate flow has been added to account for the specified target variable not being present in the user's dataset.
+##### Future Implementation
+We will develop the use case to preprocess the input and support categorical datasets as well, and also normalize the dataset depending on the normality of the dataset.

 ### Use Case 2: Data Analysis on a dataset <!-- Bot performs Exploratory Data Analysis (EDA) (includes statistical analysis) so that the user can understand the data before he/she can make any assumptions about it --> <!-- User must have a dataset to gain insights about the dataset -->
 ```